Morpho (genus): Life cycle

-The entire life cycle of the morpho butterfly, from egg to death, is about 115 days.
+The entire life cycle of the morpho butterfly, from egg to adult, is about 69-75 days.

 The larvae hatch from pale-green, dewdrop-like eggs.
 The caterpillars have reddish-brown bodies with bright lime-green or yellow patches on their backs.
 Its hairs are irritating to human skin, and when disturbed it secretes a fluid that smells like rancid butter from eversible glands on the thorax.
 The strong odor is a defense against predators.
 They feed on a variety of plants.
 The caterpillar molts five times before entering the pupal stage.
 The bulbous chrysalis is pale green or jade green and emits a repulsive, ultrasonic sound when touched.
 It is suspended from a stem or leaf of the food plant.

 The adults live for about two to three weeks.
 They feed on the fluids of fermenting fruit, decomposing animals, tree sap, fungi, and nutrient-rich mud.
 They are poisonous to predators due to toxins they sequestered from plants on which they fed as caterpillars.

 The more common blue morphos are reared en masse in commercial breeding programs.
 The iridescent wings are used in the manufacture of jewelry and as inlay in woodworking.
 Papered specimens are sold with the abdomen removed to prevent its oily contents from staining the wings.
 Significant numbers of live specimens are exported as pupae from several Neotropical countries for exhibition in butterfly houses.
 Unfortunately, due to their irregular flight pattern and size, their wings are frequently damaged when in captivity.